Top Tips on Environmental Mold for those with Mast Cell Activation Syndrome and Histamine Intolerance

 Many people, including clients that I’ve worked with, have had mold inspectors come in.
 They were told that there was no mold, even though there was.

-I had this in particular with clients I saw in Cincinnati.
+I had this in particular with a couple clients I worked with.

 I had a strong hunch that environmental mold was the problem.
-I actually went to their homes because they were in Cincinnati.
+I actually went to their homes.
 Because I’m so sensitive, I could smell it right away.

 I had to stop after the second one.
 I actually could smell it, and it made me feel so ill.
 Even though most people probably couldn’t detect it.